echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `player_profile` Enable player profiles
 * `dashboard_is_home` Default home page for the users is the dashboard

-Not implemented on current code-base but are going to
+Not activated by default on current code-base but are going to

 * _`teams`_ Competition supports teams
 * _`require_activation`_ Whether it is required for users to activate their accounts
 * _`disable_registration`_ Whether online registrations are allowed